Kasey

 PHOTO 6

-The finished pair.
-Total cost of materials, about US$700. |
+Total cost of materials, about US$700.

 FIGURE 1

-Response of each section, in dBV measured across a resistive load equal to the nominal impedance of the drivers at the crossover frequencies.
 This doesn't show the actual speaker outputs; it's purpose is to show the effect of the notch filters.
-The brown curve is without the notch filters in and the red curve is with both filters in. |
+The brown curve is without the notch filters in and the red curve is with both filters in.

 FIGURE 2

-Actual responses.
-The band above 300hz is measured at 1w1m, gated to reduce the room effects.
-The woofer section below 300hz is measured near field.
-Blue, no notch filters applied; red, notch filters applied.
 The fixed L-pad is applied in the mid-section.
 None is used for the tweeter.
-While the 5dB rise above 10khz may be objectionable to a listener younger than 40 years of age, it would be beneficial to one over 40, in this case, well over 65. |
+While the 5dB rise above 10khz may be objectionable to a listener younger than 40 years of age, it would be beneficial to one over 40, in this case, well over 65.

 FIGURE 3

-The crossover, three way, second order, Butterworth.
 The notch filters are shown on the left side above the woofer.
 The bypass switches, SW1 & SW2 are shown to the right of these filters.
-The fixed L-pad to the mid-range is encircled in green.
-It attenuates about 4dB. |

 Back to the loudspeaker main page